 Disclosure: The Sociable Home is a participant in the Amazon Services LLC Associates Program and other affiliate programs designed to provide a means for The Sociable Home to earn fees by linking to Amazon and affiliated sites at no extra cost to you; this page includes monetized links.
 Please see The Sociable Home's Disclosure for more details.

 After a few days of brain storming it was decided that this may be the perfect dresser for the checkered board design.
 For this project we used the following materials:

 After we finished the staining process, we painted the body of the dresser.
 Painting the body was a piece of cake compared to the stain application.
 However, it is always important to remember to tape the inside of the body where the drawers will slide in and out of.
-We will admit that this is not a necessary step, but if you want to have a repurposed dresser that looks professional grade, then every detail matters.
+We will admit that this is not necessary, but if you want to have a repurposed dresser that looks professional-grade, then every detail matters.